Hijack the Seas: Tsunami

 “What?”

-“Witches!” he looked up from kneeling by a bean plant, feeling the air.
+“Witches!” he looked up from kneeling by a bean plant.
 “What if they’re still here?”

 I stared at him, feeling the first bit of hope in a while despite everything.
 We could really use some allies right now, especially ones that powerful!
 Oh, God, we could!